Slavetomints/rvc_hacking_toolbox/docs/USAGE.md

 │/_____/_/_/ /_/\__,_/_/   \__, /   │
 │                         /____/    │
 └────────────────────────── version ┘
-Please enter your string to be decoded, please seperate by spaces 01001000 01100101 01101100 01101100 01101111 00100000 01010111 01101111 01110010 01101100 01100100 00100001
+Please enter your string to be decoded, please separate by spaces 01001000 01100101 01101100 01101100 01101111 00100000 01010111 01101111 01110010 01101100 01100100 00100001

 Your result is: Hello World!